- Featured Modules

 Personal Protective Equipment (PPE) is the collective term of wearable equipment and gear that’s meant to protect the wearer from hazards.
 For instance, protection like earplugs or earmuffs is crucial in noisy environments.
 Gloves should be used when handling chemicals.
 Construction workers wear hard hats on construction sites to protect their heads from falling debris.

-There are myriad pieces of PPE in a given organization, and their benefits shouldn’t go ignored.
+There are different types of PPE in a given organization, and their benefits shouldn’t go ignored.

 According to OSHA, every worker whose job could put them at risk should have access to PPE.
 Every worker deserves to receive training and information about workplace hazards they might be exposed to, as well as the opportunity to review any injuries and illnesses that have occurred as a result of the workplace.